Emily Parmely Collins was born in South Bristol, New York.

-In 1858, she moved to Rochester, New York where she continued to be active in the women’s suffrage movement.
-It was here that she began writing newspaper articles in support of the cause and petitioned the legislature to grant women the “privilege of voting.”
+In 1858, Collins and her family moved to Rochester, New York.
+There she continued to be active in the women’s suffrage movement.
+She also began writing newspaper articles in support of the cause.

-In the early 1880s, Emily moved to Hartford, Connecticut where she began writing for the Hartford Journal under the pen name “Justitia.”
-Her columns became known for supporting human rights, specifically women’s rights.
-She also collaborated with Frances Ellen Burr to organize the Hartford Equal Rights Club of which she was elected president.
+Collins began writing for the Hartford Journal under the pen name “Justitia.”
+Her columns advocated for human rights, specifically women’s rights.